-Of course it all depends on how you plan to spend this vacation, but here are some of our recommendations for what to pack Hiking/walking shoes with socks, flips flops, shorts, long pans – especially the ones with zip off legs, swim suits, hat with a brim, SUNSCREEN, binoculars, bug spray (I don’t often need it at the house – but it always safe to have as you may need it by the beach.) a light wind jacket that is waterproof (or fleece).
+Depending on how you plan to spend your Costa Rican vacation, here are some of our recommendations for what to pack.
+Hiking/walking shoes with socks, flips flops, shorts, long pants – especially the ones with zip off legs, swim suits, hat with a brim, SUNSCREEN, binoculars, bug spray (I don’t often need it at the house – but it always safe to have as you may need it by the beach).
+A light wind jacket that is waterproof (or fleece).
 Costa Rica is near the equator, but it still gets chilly at higher elevations (Poas Volcano crater for instance) or out on a boat.
 It can also get chilly at night especially during the green season after the rains cool things off a bit.
 Fabrics that dry quickly and can be easily rinsed out are great to keep in mind while packing.

 We are sometimes asked if our home includes items like linens and towels when renting it, or if it is necessary to bring these items down, so I thought I would make a quick list of things you can expect to see and things you should expect to bring (or purchase when you arrive).